David Forst: College

 Forst attended Harvard University, where he played college baseball for the Harvard Crimson.
 Forst was the Crimson's starting shortstop and team captain, and in his senior year he batted .406/.437/.624, while setting a school record with 67 hits.
 He was named an All-America third-team shortstop.
 He graduated cum laude with a bachelor's degree in sociology from Harvard in 1998.

 Playing career

 Forst attended spring training with the Boston Red Sox of Major League Baseball (MLB) in 1999.
 He played for the Springfield Capitals of the independent Frontier League in 1998 (batting .280/.350/.320; playing primarily third base) and 1999 (batting .294/.362/.376; playing primarily shortstop).

 Front office career

 In 2000, Forst sent his résumé to MLB teams and was hired by the Oakland Athletics as a scout.
 He became the Athletics' assistant general manager in 2004, succeeding Paul DePodesta.
 He turned down opportunities to interview for the general manager position with the Seattle Mariners and San Diego Padres.
 After the 2015 season, the Athletics announced that, with Billy Beane being promoted to executive vice president of baseball operations, Forst would be promoted to general manager.

+On August 7, 2026, Forst was fired as the Athletics' general manager, with assistant general manager Dan Feinstein serving as the interim for the remainder of the season.